Dr. King: A True Servant Leader

 "It is our choices...that show what we truly are, far more than our abilities" ~ Albus Dumbledore

-More inspiring words on responsibility:
+More inspiring words:

 “Man must cease attributing his problems to his environment, and learn again to exercise his will – his personal responsibility.”
 Albert Einstein